NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

    }
    ```
 3. git-ignore the `appsettings.Secrets.json` making sure it doesn't make its way into the git repository.
-4. It's a good practice to quickly see if dapr picks up your new components.
-Running the dapr run file gives us this:
+4. It's a good practice to quickly see if Dapr picks up your new components.
+Running the Dapr run file gives us this:
    ```text
    INFO[0000] Component loaded: secretstore (secretstores.local.file/v1)  app_id=users-app
    ```